How Much is a Satellite Dish?

 Types of Satellite Dishes

-If you are considering having a satellite dish installed or want to learn more about the different types of satellite dishes, the differences between them, and which one you should get.
-Here we will go over the various types of satellite dishes and their advantages and drawbacks!
+If you are considering having a satellite dish installed lets go through the different types of satellite dishes and the differences between them.
+Looking at their advantages and drawbacks.

 Steel is the most used material for satellite dishes.
-This is almost always painted steel.
+This is almost always painted.
 Steel dishes have the advantage of being both strong and inexpensive to purchase.

-The main disadvantage of coloured steel dish antennas is that they rust easily, resulting in a shorter expected dish lifespan and the possibility of rust stains on your wall.
+The main disadvantage of coloured steel dish antennas is that they rust easily, resulting in a shorter lifespan and the possibility of rust stains on your wall.

 They are also inappropriate for seaside or marine environments, where they will not last long.
 You might even want to keep in mind painting the dish to keep the rust at bay and extend its life.